emporia-vue-local/esphome/README.md

 ## Writing configuration

-Here's a starting point for a configuration:
+Here's a starting point for a configuration, save it to `<yourfilename>.yaml` into project folder:

 ```
 esphome:
   name: emporiavue2